Beyond one of Ilkeston’s last pubs, the Mundy Arms, we arrive at …..

 It was expected that a good trade would be done, many people employed, and that Ilkeston would reap a rich harvest from the speculation.
 But these great expectations were not realised.

-Born in Ilkeston in 1807 Joseph Bailey was a son of stocking weaver Samuel and Sarah (nee Burrows), and married Sarah Shaw in April 1826.
+Born in Ilkeston in 1808 Joseph Bailey was a son of stocking weaver Samuel and Sarah (nee Burrows), and married Sarah Shaw on April 10th 1826.

 He was a first cousin of Gilbert Bailey, farmer of Nottingham Road.